 - Intend to apply for full-time enrollment in a research-based doctoral degree program in a CISE field no later than Fall 2025;

 - Have graduated with a bachelor’s degree before December 31, 2022;

 - have not been enrolled in any degree-granting program after January 1, 2023;

 - Never enrolled in and have no pending application for a doctoral degree-granting program for a CISE discipline at the time of the application; and

 - Have never previously accepted a NSF Graduate Research Fellowship.

-NSF seeks candidates from a broad array of backgrounds and strongly encourages women, African Americans, Hispanics, American Indians, Alaska Natives, Native Hawaiians, Native Pacific Islanders, and persons with disabilities to apply.
+NSF seeks candidates from a broad array of backgrounds and strongly encourages women, Blacks and African Americans, Hispanics and Latinos, American Indians, Alaska Natives, Native Hawaiians, Other Pacific Islanders, and persons with disabilities to apply.

 The Application deadline for the CSGrad4US Graduate Fellowship is June 5, 2023, by 11:59 pm Eastern time.
 Please visit https://www.nsf.gov/cise/CSGrad4US/ for additional details and deadlines.